SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 The valid instruments for the `paymentOrder` can be retrieved from the `availableInstruments` parameter in the `paymentOrder` response.
-Using a merchant set up with contracts for `Creditcard`, `Swish` and `Invoice`, `availableInstruments` will look like this.
+Using a merchant set up with contracts for `Creditcard`, `Swish` and `Invoice`, `availableInstruments` will look like this:

 ```
         "availableInstruments": [